UHHRobotics22-23/MarimbaBot/README.md

 2. Then several nodes will be stared, you can see a matplotlib-windows, it is a real time visualization of the midi format chart.
 3. And you can run the `rviz` to visualize the audio spectrum by adding an image window and choose `spectrum` topic.

-#### Note: The main launch files need to be added if they are created.

 ## How do I contribute